 Homemade vegetable stock can be as unique as you like.
 It needs only a few basic ingredients, and it's super simple to make with very little prep.
 Unlike a broth that is made with meat, there is no need to skim any fat off the top since this is made with only veggies.

 Do you have a school-aged kiddo that is ready for some after-school activities?
 Trying to decide which one is the right fit can be tricky, but it doesn’t have to be stressful if you can keep in mind a few criteria to help you find the right activity.

-Everyone wants to save money, right?
-The cost of groceries is usually a big one, especially if you enjoy cooking at home more than eating out.
-Here are a handful of vegetables that you can buy from the store and regrow at home to save yourself some money.
+Everyone wants to save money on groceries.
+Here are a handful of vegetables that you can buy from the store and regrow at home—green onions, celery, avocado, and more!